Napoli dealt Koulibaly injury blow ahead of Torino game | Goal.com

 “The player has already started his recovery program and will be reassessed in ten days.”

-They are currently fifth in the Serie A table with 23 points after 13 matches.
+They are currently fifth on the Serie A table with 23 points after 13 matches.